 I quit that course when I was required to flood and clear my mask for the first time.
 Kneeling in shallow water in the pool, I pulled the mask from my face, snorted water up my nose, coughed out the regulator, swallowed more water, stood up, coughed my guts out, wiped the snot from my face and left the pool without looking back.
 The instructor never stood up to see how I was doing.
 I told the front desk on the way out that this sport just wasn't for me.
 I can't do this.

-Gary harassed and humiliated me until I eventually went back and learned enough skill to pass the course.
+Gary harassed and shamed me until I eventually went back and learned enough skill to pass the course.
 I never completed the swim test.

 I know now that I never should have agreed to do that dive and that Gary was irresponsible for taking me there.
 It was way off-the-charts beyond my skill level.
 But I'm very glad to have done it.
 I eventually lost touch with Gary and have never been able to thank him.
 30 years later, scuba diving is very much a core pursuit and value in my life.